cboesgaard/how_is_Denmark_doing/README.md

 # How is Denmark doing?

 Data is aligned to start at the date of firste reported COVID-19 related death in the different countries.
-For Denmark day=0 was 2020-03-14.
+For Denmark day=0 was 2020-03-11 (the counting procedure has been changed).

 ![Daily death counts](how_is_Denmark_doing_daily.png)